RazorFlow/docs/src/content/js/guide/components/filter/filter_getvalues.md

 #### Text Filter

-Calling {{ linkApi("FilterComponent", "getInputValue") }} with a text filter returns a string which is the user's input.
+Calling {{ linkApi("js", "FilterComponent", "getInputValue") }} with a text filter returns a string which is the user's input.

 ~~~
 filter.getInputValue ("product_name");